-The information kiosk is staffed during Capitor business hours to answer a wide variety of questions over the phone and in person.
-The department is responsible for scheduling meeting rooms, galleria exhibits, rotunda performances, and front steps.
-Texas
+The information kiosk is staffed during Capitol business hours to answer a wide variety of questions.
+The department is responsible for scheduling meeting rooms and Capitol steps, galleria exhibits and rotunda performances.

-Visitor Services schedules and provides guided tours that highlight the historic features of the Capitol and provides an overview of the legislative process for visiting quests, foreign dignitaries, and students (4th grade and older).
+Visitor Services schedules and provides guided tours that highlight the historic features of the Capitol and provides an overview of the legislative process for visiting guests, foreign dignitaries, and students (grade 4 and older).
+A downloadable self-guided walking tour and virtual tours are also offered.

 The Capitol Store located on the first floor is your source for souvenirs and gifts showcasing a wide variety of Oregon artists and Capitol/Oregon branded products.
-Staff is available to help you find the perfect gift.
 Gift wrapping is available.

-Visitor Services has over 50 volunteers who serve as Capitol ambassadors year-round including; tour guides, Chamber doorkeepers during session, Capitol Store clerks, kiosk information receptionists, and special event volunteers.
+Visitor Services has over 50 volunteers who serve as Capitol ambassadors year-round including; tour guides, Gallery doorkeepers during session, Capitol Store clerks, kiosk information receptionists, and special event volunteers.